Aayzie/forsens-giftbox-lidl-extension/README.md

 ![rich-description](https://user-images.githubusercontent.com/16715946/146497795-c844789e-8f02-464a-87da-fbad5c3c4b27.png)

-- You may enable or disable Rich Descriptions in the settings (You must refresh the page first for it to take effect.)
+- You may enable or disable Rich Descriptions in the settings (You must refresh the page first for it to take effect).

 ## Notes